 Introduction

-This article mainly focus on how to run a HTTP server inside a docer container.
+This article mainly focuses on how to run an HTTP server inside a Docker container.
 The key point is port mapping.

 Basic setup

-I skipped installation of docker at ubuntu here.
-Please refer to my last docker note.
+I skipped installation of Docker on Ubuntu here.
+Please refer to my last Docker note.

 For server example, I have some in my github.